-The Resident Programs & Partnerships (RPP) Department develops and implements a wide range of programs to respond to the supportive service, employment and training and other needs of PHA residents.
-The overall goals are to support work-able residents in achieving economic self-sufficiency, assist youth in PHA, and collaborate with local educational institutions, social service agencies, health care providers and other stakeholders to implement place-based and citywide resident programs.
-RPP staff works closely with PHA's resident leadership to provide technical support to citywide and local resident organizations, including the Resident Advisory Board.
-PHA meets regularly with resident leadership to ensure continuous communications and resident input, including organizing monthly Resident Roundtables to discuss PHA initiatives and other topics of interest and monthly Pre-Board Meetings to review and discuss matters scheduled to come before the PHA Board.
+The Resident Programs & Partnerships (RPP) Department develops and implements a wide range of programs to respond to the supportive, employment, training and general needs of PHA residents.
+The overall goals are to support work-able residents in achieving economic self-sufficiency, assist youth in PHA, and collaborate with local educational institutions, social service agencies, health care providers and other stakeholders, to implement place-based and citywide resident programs.

+RPP staff work closely with PHA's resident leadership to provide technical support to citywide and local resident organizations, including the Resident Advisory Board.
+PHA meets regularly with resident leadership to ensure continuous communications and resident input, including organizing monthly Resident Roundtables to discuss PHA initiatives and other topics of interest, and monthly Pre-Board Meetings to review and discuss matters scheduled to come before the PHA Board.